 - the AFA may consider a single extension per funding opportunity

-- return funds if reporting requirements are not met
+- you must return funds if reporting requirements are not met

 Any funding recipient who does not provide a report prior to the date noted in the successful notification document, or does not fulfill any conditions associated with a grant or whose report is not approved will be made delinquent and ineligible for further funding from the AFA for a period of three years from the time the delinquency is resolved.

-New applications will not be accepted until your previous project is completed and the final report is recieved and approved by the AFA.
+New applications will not be accepted until your previous project is completed and the final report is received and approved by the AFA.

 Previous funding recipients must have met reporting requirements in order to be eligible to receive subsequent funding from the AFA.

 The AFA, or our authorized representative, may examine a funding recipient's financial and other records to ensure that the funding is being, or was, used for its intended purpose.

 We require a complete and satisfactory final report submitted to GATE that demonstrates that funding was spend on the activities described in the application.

 Whenever possible, you must acknowledge the AFA for financial support in any publicity prepared in relation to the project, including electronic, print, or visual material.

 - a complete and accurate financial accounting for the project based on the original budget submission